This guide provides information on how preloaded queries work in your Hydrogen app.

 /collections/freestyle-collection, no queries will be preloaded.
 Similarly, the first time a user visits

 /collections/backcountry-collection, no queries will be preloaded.
 However, the second time that a user visits either route, queries will be preloaded.
 It's important that each route has separate preloaded queries, otherwise the results of one might show up for the results of the other.

 Preload everywhereAnchor link to section titled "Preload everywhere"

-*, Hydrogen will preload the query for every request.
-This option can be helpful for menu links in your navigation, allowing you to preload a query on button click or while you animate a transition to another page:
+You can tell Hydrogen to preload a query everywhere.
+This option can be helpful for menu links in your navigation, because it allows you to preload a query on button click or while you animate a transition to another page.